 At UM, Dr. Gilgenbach has supervised or co-supervised 50 graduated Ph.D. students, has published some 180 articles in refereed journals and has 5 patents granted.
 He originated a new course on particle accelerators and updated the plasma curriculum.
 His research at Michigan has concentrated on advanced particle accelerators, electron beams, plasma physics, high power microwave generation, as well as biological interactions of radio-frequency and ultrawideband radiation, particularly for killing cancer cells.
 He has collaborated in research with scientists at Air Force Research Lab, Sandia National Labs, Los Alamos National Lab, NASA Glenn, Northrop-Grumman, L-3 Communications, General Motors Research Labs, Fermilab, Naval Research Lab and the Institute of High Current Electronics (Russia).
 He received the UM College of Engineering Research Award in 1993, the NSF Presidential Young Investigator Award (1984) and the 1997 Plasma Sciences and Applications Committee (PSAC) Award from the IEEE, served as PSAC Chair in 2007-2008 and received an Outstanding Young Engineer Award from the American Nuclear Society.
 He is the recent recipient of the Peter Haas Pulsed Power Award from the IEEE Pulsed Power Science and Technology Committee.
-He is a Life Fellow of the IEEE and the American Physical Society Division of Plasma Physics and Fellow of the American Nuclear Society.
+He is a Life Fellow of the IEEE and Fellow the American Physical Society Division of Plasma Physics and Fellow of the American Nuclear Society.
 He is a past Associate Editor of the journal, Physics of Plasmas.
 In 2017-18 he served on the National Academies of Sciences, Engineering, Medicine panel: “Strategic Plan for Burning Plasma Research in the U.S.” His travels have taken him to some 30 countries.

 - R. M. Gilgenbach, “Electron Beam, Ion Beam, or Neutral Particle Beam – Induced Modification or Enhancement of Combustion Reactions,” US Patent # 4,855,065, Issued 1989.